corndel-swe/java-supportbank-DamianMacG/docs/day-2-exercises.md

 method's purpose is to create an instance of `Element` based on the data in the file.

-- [ ] Read the docs on
+- [ x Read the docs on
       [working with JSON](https://tech-docs.corndel.com/java/working-with-json.html)

-- [ ] Use the `nio` library to read the element file specified by the filename, e.g. `helium.json`.
+- [x] Use the `nio` library to read the element file specified by the filename, e.g. `helium.json`.

-- [ ] Join the data in the file into a single JSON string.
+- [x] Join the data in the file into a single JSON string.

-- [ ] Use Jackson's `ObjectMapper` to convert the JSON string into an instance of `Element`.
+- [x] Use Jackson's `ObjectMapper` to convert the JSON string into an instance of `Element`.

-- [ ] Return the newly created element.
+- [x] Return the newly created element.

 Feel free to rethrow any errors, they're handled by the tests.